borgbase/vorta/README.md

 - Select and manage SSH keys
 - Initialize new remote Borg repositories
 - Create new Borg snapshots (backups) from local folders
-- Display existing snapshots and repository details.
+- Mount existing snapshots with FUSE
 - Settings stored in sqlite
-- Borg binary integrated

-Planned features:
+Missing features:

 - Scheduling for background backups.
 - Rule-based scheduling by time, Wifi SSID, etc.